 As for Grier, his patience is tested each day as he continues to adjust to his new normal.
 Waiting for elevators, for example, isn’t something he had to do before.
 Laundry can be time-consuming.
 He is learning to give himself more time to accomplish personal tasks and understand he can’t do things as quickly as he did before.

-Pepin and other frat brothers —Andres Monterroso, Bly Rougier, Liam Fisher, and Tyler Greff—made a GoPro video for Grier while he was out of school.
+Pepin and other fraternity brothers —Andres Monterroso, Bly Rougier, Liam Fisher, and Tyler Greff—made a GoPro video for Grier while he was out of school.
 They borrowed a wheelchair from Health Services and showed a real depiction of how to navigate around campus, sending the video to Grier while he was in a rehabilitation facility in Atlanta.

 "We were taking videos from the point of view of someone sitting in a wheelchair … to give him a better idea of what he would be coming back to,” says Pepin.